electric-sql/electric/.changeset/tiny-socks-drive.md

 ## Changes

-1. Created a new `PostgresShapeParams` type to define PostgreSQL-specific parameters:
+1. Created a new `PostgresParams` type to define PostgreSQL-specific parameters:
    - `table`: The root table for the shape
    - `where`: Where clauses for the shape
    - `columns`: Columns to include in the shape